Dehghanni/Teofl/Speaking.md

 - **Children should learn paint or draw**

 - It gives the children a head start by helping them to be good with their hands.
 The more you paint the better you can convey what in your mind is on the paper.
-They will brush up on their skills.
+They will brush up on/hone their skills.
 When I was a child I was always painting and thankfully now my handwriting is acceptably neat.
 - Besides, without a doubt having fun is every child&#39;s right.
 Painting is marvelously entertaining, it delights children.
 Children enjoy drawing and it makes them happy.

 - **Gifted children should be treated differently**